Gravity vs Pressure-Assisted Toilets

 Advantages and Disadvantages

-Since gravity assisted toilets are still the most common in households and many other locations, these are the type of toilet you will likely encounter with the most frequency.
-Pressure assisted toilets, however, are getting popular and are often found in industrial or commercial settings for their effectiveness.
-These toilets are highly efficient and often cleaner since the bowl holds more water.
-They are also more expensive than gravity assisted toilets, often by several hundred dollars.
+Since gravity-assisted toilets are still the most common in households and many other locations, these are the type of toilets you will likely encounter the most.
+Pressure-assisted toilets however, are getting popular and are often found in industrial or commercial settings for their effectiveness.
+These toilets are highly efficient and are often cleaner since the bowl holds more water.
+They are also more expensive than gravity-assisted toilets, often by several hundred dollars.
 Replacing parts can also be more of a hassle since hardware stores may not regularly stock some of the parts.
-These toilets are also considerably louder than gravity assisted toilets due to the air pressure involved in the flushing mechanism.
+These toilets are also considerably louder than gravity-assisted toilets due to the air pressure involved in the flushing mechanism.

 Gravity-assisted toilets are the most popular and most economical options as they are cheap and effective.
 In general, gravity toilets are more than sufficient to meet the needs of most household and commercial settings, but can be less than optimal in terms of sheer volume efficiency than pressure assisted varieties.
 For larger scale plumbing needs, gravity assisted toilets may be less than optimal.